canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/ubuntu-kiosk/x11-kiosk.md

 plugs:
   opengl:
   wayland:
-  x11:
-  network-bind: # Needed (in addition to the x11 slot) to serve X11
+  network-bind: # Needed (NOT the x11 slot) to serve X11

-slots:
-  x11-dummy: # because cannot have identical plug/slot name in same yaml.
-    interface: x11

 parts:
   xwayland-kiosk-helper: